IBE160/SG-Gruppe-14-d2/docs/ux/README.md

-# UX Design Diagrams
+# UX Design Diagrams & Mockups

-This folder contains SVG vector diagrams that visualize the user experience, workflows, and system architecture for the **Nye Hædda Barneskole Project Management Simulation**.
+This folder contains SVG vector diagrams and high-fidelity mockups that visualize the user experience, workflows, and system architecture for the **Nye Hædda Barneskole Project Management Simulation**.

 All diagrams are created in **Norwegian** to match the application language and are fully scalable vector graphics (SVG) for use in documentation, presentations, and development reference.

+---

+## Contents

+- **Workflow Diagrams (01-07):** Process flows, decision trees, and system visualizations
+- **High-Fidelity Mockups (mockup-01 to mockup-07):** Pixel-perfect UI designs for all pages and modals

 ---